orchestracities/ngsi-timeseries-api/doc/manuals/user/index.md

 ### Restrictions

 - You cannot have two entity types with the same name but different capitalization.
-E.g: `Room` and `room`.
+E.g: `Preprocessor` and `Processor`.
 The same applies for attribute names of a given entity.
-I.e, attributes `Temperature` and `temperature` will be treated as the same.
+I.e, attributes `hotSpot` and `hotspot` will be treated as the same.
+These are rare corner-cases, but it is worth keeping in mind this.
+Ultimately, the correct naming of types and attributes should respect the naming guidelines explained [here](http://fiware-datamodels.readthedocs.io/en/latest/guidelines/index.html).

 ### The Time Index